acato-plugins/email-essentials/readme.txt

 This is a one-task-does-all; run it, change the translations, run it again.
 Done.
 See package.json for more details or individual commands.

+== Tools ==

+In the `tools` folder you will find two files that compose a script to generate DKIM keys, should you want to use DKIM signing. rename the scripts from to .sh and .php respectively, and run the shell script from the command line.

+These scripts are provided as-is, without support.
+Use at your own risk.
+Read the scripts before using them.

+You DO NOT HAVE TO USE these scripts, you can generate DKIM keys with any tool you like.

 == Changelog ==

 = 6.0.0 =